charwinvanryckdegroot/hidden-treasures-privacy-policy/index.md

-Below is a generic privacy policy description you can tailor to your specific app and data handling practices.
-Make sure to review and adjust it as needed to accurately reflect what your app does.

 Privacy Policy for Hidden Treasures Collectibles & Antiques

 At Hidden Treasures Collectibles & Antiques, we value and respect your privacy.
 This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information when you use our application.